gowtham07/gowtham07.github.io/_posts/2023-03-14-Hello-World.md

 <img src="https://github.com/gowtham07/gowtham07.github.io/blob/master/images/11.png?raw=true" alt="gif">

 Here, we look to correct this by “calibrating” the model’s output probabilities.
-A common technique for adjusting output probabilities is to apply an affine transformation
+A common technique for adjusting output probabilities is to apply an affine transformation.
+For classification tasks, ˆp will be the set of probabilities that are associated with each label name, renormalized to one.
+For generation tasks, ˆp is the entire set of probabilities for the first token.
+In this paper, the authors restrict the matrix W to be diagonal, known as vector scaling  to prevent the parameters from growing quadratically in the size of ˆp.

 <img src="https://github.com/gowtham07/gowtham07.github.io/blob/master/images/12.png?raw=true" alt="gif">